chai2010/greentreesnakes/index.rst

 The `official documentation for the ast module <http://docs.python.org/3/library/ast>`_ is good, but somewhat brief. *Green Tree Snakes* is more like a field guide (or should that be forest guide?) for working with ASTs.
+To contribute to the guide, see the `source repository <https://bitbucket.org/takluyver/greentreesnakes>`_.

 Contents: